miscalculation/maheen-website/content/pages/info.md

       actions:
         justifyContent: flex-start
     text: >
-      With over seven years of experience in the utilities industry, I possess a robust background in data mining, data analysis, and business process improvement.
-I hold a Master of Science in Information with a specialization in Big Data Analytics from the University of Michigan, Ann Arbor, earned in December 2020.
+      With over seven years of experience in the utilities industry, I bring a strong foundation in data mining, data analysis, and business process improvement.
+I hold a Master of Science in Information with a specialization in Big Data Analytics from the University of Michigan, Ann Arbor, which I earned in December 2020.

-      I currently reside in Detroit, Michigan, where I enjoy exploring the city's vibrant culture.
-I'm a coffee enthusiast and frequently visit the Detroit Institute of Arts to appreciate its diverse collections.
-In my spare time, I continue to pursue my passion for coding, constantly seeking to expand my skills and knowledge.
+      Currently based in Detroit, Michigan, I enjoy immersing myself in the city's vibrant culture.
+I’m a coffee enthusiast and love spending time at the Detroit Institute of Arts, where I draw inspiration from its diverse collections.
+In my free time, I pursue my passions for coding and sewing, constantly seeking to expand my skills and creativity in both areas
   - type: DividerSection
     styles:
       self: